gerstrong/Commander-Genius/readme.txt

 I'm sure, there were more people who helped us and we forgot to mention, but many thanks to them also.

-Many thanks to all of you, the project has gone farther, and will be a nice port to Commander Keen!
+Also lots of thanks to all of you, the project has become so great, and will be a nice port for Commander Keen games!

 And yes, it's no rumor, we are working on Keen 4 support!
 Stay tuned!